 In March 2014, the Company entered into an operating lease for approximately 29,933 square feet of office and research space in Newton, Massachusetts.
 The Company uses the leased premises as its corporate headquarters and for research and development purposes.
 The lease was amended on December 31, 2014 by extending the lease term of the lease from November 30, 2021 to September 30, 2022.
 The amendment provides for the expansion of the premises leased by the Company by approximately 16,234 square feet, and provides the Company with the rights of first offer to lease approximately 27,701 square feet of additional space.
 The Company may extend the lease term for one additional five year period.
 The Company is recording rent expense on a straight-line basis through the end of the lease term, inclusive of the period in which there are no scheduled rent payments.
-The Company has recorded deferred rent on the condensed consolidated balance sheets at March 31, 2016 and December 31, 2015, accordingly.
-The lease provides the Company with an allowance for improvements of \$1,616, all of which was incurred through March 31, 2016.
+The Company has recorded deferred rent on the condensed consolidated balance sheets at September 30, 2016 and December 31, 2015, accordingly.
+The lease provides the Company with an allowance for improvements of \$1,616, all of which was incurred in the first quarter of 2015.
 All improvements were deemed normal tenant improvements, were recorded as leasehold improvements and deferred rent and will be recorded as a reduction to rent expense ratably over the lease term.
 The Company has provided a security deposit in the form of a cash-collateralized letter of credit in the amount of \$400, which amount may be reduced to \$200 in January 2018.
 The amount is classified as restricted cash on the condensed consolidated balance sheet.

 In November 2014, the Company signed a five-year operating lease agreement in Munich, Germany for approximately 3,681 square feet of office space.
 The lease is for the period February 2015 through January 2020.
-Pursuant to the lease agreement, the Company is obligated to make aggregate rent payments of \notin 374, (approximately \$423) through January 31, 2020.
+Pursuant to the lease agreement, the Company is obligated to make aggregate rent payments of €374 (approximately \$420), through January 31, 2020.
 The Company is recording rent expense on a straight-line basis through the end of the lease term, inclusive of the period in which there are no scheduled rent payments.

-The Company recorded rent expense totaling \$288 and \$224 for the three months ended March 31, 2016 and 2015, respectively.
+The Company recorded rent expense totaling \$280 and \$299 for the three months ended September 30, 2016 and 2015, respectively, and \$859 and \$763 for the nine months ended September 30, 2016 and 2015, respectively.